 From the bridge make your way to the Lennon Wall.
 A one of a kind outdoor graffiti wall that has been around since the ’80s.
 To this day you can still bring your own spray paint and add whatever you want to the wall.

-End your eight-day trip in the most magical place in all of Prague… Old Town Square.
+End your eight-day trip to the most magical place in all of Prague… Old Town Square.
 A historic square originating in the 12th-century, Prague’s Old Town Square comes alive at all hours day or night.
 In the square, you can find the world’s oldest working clock, the Astronomical Clock.
 With restaurants dotting the square, sit down to people watch, or for a more authentic experience skip the restaurants in the square altogether.

 WEDNESDAY – Depart Prague, Fly Back to the USA

 Because Europe is ahead of the US time-wise, you should be able to leave Wednesday and arrive back in the States on Wednesday.
-Just in time to clock-in for your shift on Thursday!
+Just in time to clock in for your shift on Thursday!
 And just like that, your eight days in Budapest, Vienna, and Prague are over.

 Important Notes About Hungary